 Standard name EAS 47 "Financial instruments" Nature of change EAS 47, addresses the classification, measurement and derecognition of financial assets and financial liabilities, introduces new rules for hedge accounting and a new impairment model for financial assets.
-The company has reviewed its financial assets and liabilities and expects the following impact from the application of the new standard on 1 January 2020.
-On April 12, 2020, the Financial Supervisory Authority decided to postpone the application of the amendments to the Egyptian Accounting Standards to the interim financial statements and limit them to the annual financial statements by the end of 2020.
+The company has reviewed its assets and financial liabilities, and it expects the impact below from the application of the new standard on January 1, 2020, and on September 20, 2020, the General Authority for Financial Supervision decided to postpone the application of amendments to the Egyptian Accounting Standards for the fiscal year 2021.
 The company's financial assets consist of the following: Trade receivables Time deposits Cash and cash equivalents Related parties

-Notes to the separate financial statements - For the six months period ended 30 June 2020
+Notes to the separate interim financial statements For the nine months period ended 30 September 2020